Vientiane Prefecture: Geography

 The province and the capital city are on a bend of the Mekong bordering Thailand.
-Notable settlements include Vientiane, Ban Ang, Ban Simano, Ban Hat Kai, Ban Pako, Ban Donnou], Ban Na, Ban Don, Ban Tha Bok, Ban Non and Tha Ngon.
+Settlements include Vientiane, Ban Ang, Ban Simano, Ban Hat Kai, Ban Pako, Ban Donnoun, Ban Na, Ban Don, Ban Tha Bok, Ban Non and Tha Ngon.
 Nam Houm Reservoir and Nam Souang Reservoir lie off Route 13, north of Vientiane.
 Nongtha Lake lies in the northern part of the city, and Nong Seuam Lake is to the northeast off Route 10.
 About 3 mi north of Ban Hat Kai is the Tat Xai Waterfall, and about 3 mi to the west, the smaller Tat Leuk Waterfall.
 Ban Na, along Route 13 to the northeast of Vientiane, is surrounded by paddy fields.
-About 4 mi from here is Pung Xai, a notable elephant observation point.
+About 4 mi from here is Pung Xai, an elephant observation point.

 Protected areas

-Much of the land to the west and northwest of the main urban centre is forested and hilly in parts with the peaks of Phu Sang (1666 m) and Phu Khao Khuay (1039 m), and a small area in the northeastern part at the rim of the forest protected by the Phou Khao Khuay National Biodiversity Conservation Area.
-The protected reserves in the prefecture are the Houay Ngang Forest Reserve and the Phou Phanang National Biodiversity Conservation Area (which covers much of the forest in the west), although Phou Khao Khuay NBCA borders the northeast.
-The Houay Ngang Forest Reserve, within Vientiane, has many species of birds and butterflies.
+Most of the land to the west and northwest of the main urban centre is forested and hilly in parts with the peaks of Phu Sang (1666 m) and Phu Khao Khuay (1039 m), and an area in the northeastern part at the rim of the forest protected by the Phou Khao Khuay National Biodiversity Conservation Area.
+The protected reserves in the prefecture are the Houay Ngang Forest Reserve and the Phou Phanang National Biodiversity Conservation Area (which covers most of the forest in the west), while Phou Khao Khuay NBCA borders the northeast.
+The Houay Ngang Forest Reserve, within Vientiane, has species of birds and butterflies.
 A nature trail in the reserve is used for a day tour where the Ban Pako ecolodge is available overlooking the Nam Ngum River.
 Its approach is from Ban Pako by boat across the river.
 Dong Dok University in association with GTZ has developed the forest walk.
-The Nam Leuk and Nam Gnong Rivers also flow through the prefecture.
+The Nam Leuk and Nam Gnong Rivers flow through the prefecture.

-Administrative divisions

-The province is composed of the following districts:

-Districts in bold letters are part of the urban area of Vientiane.